“You are what your deep, driving desire is,

 The clap echoed in my ears now.
 I was in double mind to listen to music and remain ignorant or to hear the clap, their senseless commentary, and their loud bold laugh.
 I preferred the latter choice.

-What attracted our attention besides the costume, makeup and stupid comments were long hair tied upon the head like a cuckoo’s nest.
-It looked funny but no one was bothered for a eunuch hairstyle.
+What attracted our attention besides the costume, makeup and stupid comments was long hair tied up on the head like a cuckoo’s nest.
+It looked funny but no one was bothered by a eunuch hairstyle.

-The gang of college gals laughed at their own jokes and refused to part even with an infinitesimal amount of their pocket money.
+The gang of college gals laughed to their jokes and refused to part even with an infinitesimal amount of their pocket money.
 Mothers and aunties stared at each other wondering whether to give some money or not.

-The clap was now accompanied with a harsh but friendly voice that soothed fear of many.
+The clap was now accompanied by a harsh but friendly voice that soothed fear of many.